 In addition, your surgeon will order an anesthesiologist and their team to be in the surgery room during your procedure.
 Anesthesiologists charge their own fees for their services and equipment.

 Your surgeon will decide where you’ll have surgery.
 Most plastic surgeons are associated with local hospitals while some have accredited operating rooms right in their own offices.

 Regardless of the unique location, you will always be responsible for paying for the use of these facilities.
 Hospitals and professional surgical facilities, for example, will charge for the use of their space, equipment, materials, and staff.
 Also, the longer you are in the operating room and recovery room, the more expensive your breast fat transfer cost will be.

-Schedule a Breast Fat Transfer Consultation
+Schedule a Consultation to Learn about Breast Fat Transfer Cost

 If you’ve been considering breast fat transfer augmentation, you probably have lots of questions: